breadhead/use-query/README.md

 #### first

-Wrap your App in QueryContextProvider and throw initial query:
+Wrap your App in QueryContextProvider and pass initial query:

 #### in App.js